-Rep. Justin Chenette is serving in the Maine House of Representatives as it's youngest official and is the youngest openly gay legislator in the country.
-He serves on the State & Local Government Committee, as Vice Chair of the Youth Caucus, and is the State Director for the Young Elected Officials Network.
+Rep. Justin Chenette is serving in the Maine House of Representatives as its youngest official and is the youngest openly gay legislator in the country.
+He serves on the Legislature’s State and Local Government Committee, as the Youth Caucus vice chair and as a Young Elected Officials Network state director.

-In 2008, Gov. Baldacci appointed him to the Maine State Board of Education as its first student member.
-He then worked at Saco City Hall as an intern focused on bettering communication between officials and the public.
+In 2008, Gov. John Baldacci appointed him to the Maine State Board of Education as its first student member.
+He then worked at Saco City Hall as an intern focused on bettering public communications.

 Justin has been a TV host, producer, reporter and columnist for various media outlets including WPXT, WPME, Fox 23, KATV, CTN, Biddeford Access, Caledonian-Record, Journal Tribune, Portland Daily Sun, and the Vermont Center for Community Journalism.
 He is best known in Saco for his role managing Thornton Academy TV and hosting his own public affairs show.
 He also served on the Society of Professional Journalists National Diversity Committee and as a chapter president.